 The Innis and Gunn Beer Kitchen in Edinburgh is a modern shiny place, part bar part gastropub.
 It looks like it could easily hold a couple hundred people, but when I arrive at 3 pm the place is completely empty, save an older couple sitting at one of the booths in the back corner.
 The staff are busy getting ready for what I assume will be a busy evening.
 The vibe is like showing up to a party three hours too early.
 There are fifteen beers on tap, split equally between Innis and Gunn beers and guest taps, including a rare sighting of an American craft beer, Founder’s All Day IPA.
 The taplist is dominated by keg beers here, only 2 of the 15 are served on cask.
 The Maple and Thistle Rye Pale Ale sounds interesting.
 Thistles grow exceedingly well in my flower gardens back in Columbus, with absolutely no effort on my part I might add.
 Wouldn’t it be wonderful if I could put them to good use?
 Unfortunately, this beer is not a solution to the world’s thistle surplus.
 The flavor is predominantly caramel flavored malts, it’s reasonably well balanced I concede, but lacking in rye spiciness, discernable maple flavor or anything I can identify as thistle.
 Not offensive by any means, but a little disappointing for the most expensive beer on the list (£4.85 for 2/3 pint).

 Before ordering another beer, it seems wise to put a little food in my stomach.
-An order of beer battered haggis bon bons, served with whisky and chive mayo, would be the adventurous thing to do, but I suspect that dish might be aimed at unsuspecting tourists and natives who like thistles in their beer.
+An order of beer battered haggis bon bons, served with whisky and chive mayo, would be the adventurous thing to do, but I suspect that dish might be aimed at unsuspecting tourists gullable enough to order a thistle beer.
 Just an order of onion rings for me.
 For an accompanying beverage I order a glass of the original Innis and Gunn oak aged beer (£3.30 for 2/3 pint).
 This is more like it.
 It’s full of rich malty flavors of caramel and toffee, but the oak aging adds a touch of vanilla, subtle flavors from the wood, and a dryness that balances out the malts.
 I’m guessing they use each barrel many times over because there’s no bourbon flavor to be found, and while bourbon barrel aged beer in the US could easily be double digit abv, this one is a restrained 6.6%.

 Slowly the bar is starting to attract a few customers.
 A white-haired gentleman walks up next to me and orders a beer.
 Upon receiving his change he holds up a £10 note and stares at it for a long minute.
 He questions the wisdom of a government that prints its money on plastic (the UK has recently switched to high tech bills made from a special polymer).
 I may have found one of the few people in the UK that pines for the bygone days of the schilling.
 We strike up a conversation that involves the Fringe Festival, an orchestra of African musicians, tales from a life spent at sea, and his friendship with an American professor who bears a strong resemblance to Jerry Garcia.